 Accidents at work statistics are not fully comparable between European countries, because the definitions, concepts and principles for statistics compilation differ.
 The term “accident at work” differs from country to country.
 Comparing the Finnish accidents at work statistics to other countries is only valid to countries with similar statutory accident insurance and compensation system.

-Thus, straight comparison of accidents at work figures between European countries is not meaningful.
-There is difference in the amount of labor and in the amount of work for example.
 In practice, also the structures of economies, availability of production factors, standard of living, location or weather conditions differ from country to country.

 Comparison with the Nordic countries to each other could, however, be meaningful if there would be a fundamental co-operation between the national insurance systems, regarding for example the data collection.
-Other above-mentioned factors affecting the accidents at work statistics are otherwise between the Nordic countries, very consistent.

 In this paper we discuss ways to improve the comparability of accidents at work statistics in Finland, Norway and Sweden.

+Keywords: Accidents at work, accident insurance system, register data, health and safety at work

 1.The Finnish System